langchain-ai/langgraph/docs/docs/concepts/streaming.md

 ## LangGraph Platform

 Streaming is critical for making LLM applications feel responsive to end users.
 When creating a streaming run, the streaming mode determines what data is streamed back to the API client.
-LangGraph Platform supports five streaming modes.
+LangGraph Platform supports five streaming modes:

 - `values`: Stream the full state of the graph after each [super-step](https://langchain-ai.github.io/langgraph/concepts/low_level/#graphs) is executed.
 See the [how-to guide](../cloud/how-tos/stream_values.md) for streaming values.
 - `messages`: Stream complete messages (at the end of node execution) as well as tokens for any messages generated inside a node.
 This mode is primarily meant for powering chat applications.
 This is only an option if your graph contains a `messages` key.
 See the [how-to guide](../cloud/how-tos/stream_messages.md) for streaming messages.